HL7NZ/nhi/input/pagecontent/glossary.md

     * YYYY - 1 January in the specified year of Birth (e.g. 2010 is interpreted as 1 January 2010)"

+### Birthplace definitions

+* **Registered birthplace definition**
+  * A Registered birthplace is either a place of birth and country of birth, or a country of birth only, which has been verified by a Government Agency
+  * This would be a source of BREG - Has been confirmed with a match to the Birth Register

+* **Verified birthplace definition**
+  * A Verified birthplace is either a place of birth and country of birth, or a country of birth only, for which acceptable documentary evidence has been sighted by the person recording the birthplace
+  * This would be a source of:
+    * BRCT - Birth Certificate,
+    * NZCI - NZ Certificate of Identity,
+    * NZCT - NZ Citizenship Certificate,
+    * NZET - NZ Emergency Travel Document,
+    * NZPV - NZ Permanent Resident Visa A New Zealand Permanent Resident Visa (not time bound) issued by Immigration New Zealand,
+    * NZTV - NZ Resident Visa A New Zealand Resident Visa (time bound) issued by Immigration New Zealand,
+    * NZRT - NZ Refugee Travel Document,
+    * PPRT - Passport

+* **Unverified birthplace definition**
+  * An Unverified Country of Birth is either a place and country of birth, or a country of birth only, for which either no proof, or unacceptable documentary evidence, has been sighted by the person recording the birthplace

 ### NZ Citizenship definitions